CentroEPiaggio/softfoot-thing/softfoot_thing_visualization/README.md

 The feet are provided with default calibration files which are more than enough for good estimation.
 Re-calibration is required only in extreme cases (e.g. if foot breaks and IMUs are mounted differently).

-Connect the foot to your computer (one foot at a time), and launch the following:
+Connect the foot to your computer (one foot at a time), keep the foot on a flat surface and hold the leg (tube) perpendicular to the flat surface.
+Then launch the following, in order:

+`roslaunch softfoot_thing_visualization pisa_softfoot_calibration_base.launch`
 `roslaunch softfoot_thing_visualization pisa_softfoot_calibration.launch`

 You will be asked to type the **Name** and **ID** of the foot.
 A good rule would be to give as **Name** a basic identifier (e.g. softfoot or footthing), which will be the same for all feet of the robot, and the **ID** should be the `board_id` of the real foot.